Leesville, Louisiana

 Leesville is a city in and the parish seat of Vernon Parish, Louisiana, United States.
 The population was 5,649 at the 2020 census.
 It is part of the Fort Polk South micropolitan area and is additionally served by the Leesville Airport.
 The city is home to the Fort Polk (known as Fort Johnson from 2023-2025) U.S. Army installation.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.49 sqmi, of which 5.45 sqmi is land and 0.04 sqmi (0.55%) is water.

 Climate

 This climatic region is typified by hot, humid summers and mild winters.
 According to the Köppen Climate Classification system, Leesville has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The record high of 110 F was recorded on August 24 and 25, 2023, and record low of 1 F was recorded on January 25, 1948.
+The average date of first frost is November 10, and the average date of last frost is March 18.
+This gives it a frost-free season length of 236 days.
+Leesville averages 39 nights at or below freezing annually.